Vibe analytics for the data stakeholder

 Considerations

 ThoughtSpot works best when organizations invest time in building comprehensive semantic layers.
 The platform requires significant setup to map business terminology correctly, though this investment pays dividends in user adoption once complete.
+The conversational BI features are more search-oriented than true generative BI, and support for Python for data analysis workflows is limited.

 Best for